User management

 16

-Forbid alphabetical sequences (password considered invalid if it contains alphabetical sequence of 3 or more letters of same case).
+Forbid alphabetical sequences (a password is considered invalid if it contains an alphabetical sequence of 3 or more letters of the same case).

 32

-Forbid keyboard sequences (password considered invalid if it contains sequence of 3 or more characters that are located on keyboard next to each other, like ASDF).
+Forbid keyboard sequences (a password is considered invalid if it contains a sequence of 3 or more characters that are located on keyboard next to each other, like ASDF).

-Complexity flags can be added together to get desired restrictions.
+Complexity flags can be combined to get the desired restrictions.
 For example, to force passwords to contain uppercase and lowercase letters, PasswordComplexity variable must be set to 6 (2 + 4).

-Changes to these configuration variables becomes effective immediately and does not require NetXMS server restart.
+Changes to these configuration variables become effective immediately and do not require an NetXMS server restart.

 RADIUS

-If RADIUS authentication method selected password provided by user sent to RADIUS server for validation.
-User is granted access if RADIUS server responds with Access-Accept.
-Communication between NetXMS server and RADIUS server controlled by the following server configuration variables:
+If RADIUS authentication method is selected, the password provided by the user is sent to a RADIUS server for validation.
+The user is granted access if the RADIUS server responds with Access-Accept.
+Communication between NetXMS server and RADIUS server is controlled by the following server configuration variables:

 Variable